Where to Stay on Eleuthera Bahamas

-Eleuthera is known for its pink sand beaches, turquoise ocean, and secluded snorkeling spots.
-It is a small outer island of the Bahamas, just a short puddle jumper flight from Nassau.
+Eleuthera Bahamas is known for its pink sand beaches, turquoise ocean, and secluded snorkeling spots.
+It is a small outer island of the Bahamas, just a short flight from Nassau.
 What might surprise some visitors is the lack of resorts and restaurants on the island.
-But if you are looking to truly get away from it all as we were, this is a fantastic place for a family vacation.
+If you are looking to truly get away from it all Eleuthera, Bahamas is a fantastic place for a vacation.

 We chose to rent a two-bedroom Homeaway property in Governors Harbour with a private pool.
-This stunning villa was surprisingly reasonable.
+Located in the center of Eleuthera Island, this stunning villa was surprisingly reasonable.
 Our average nightly rate for four people was just $392/night.
-We would never be able to afford to stay in a two bedroom hotel suite of this size or caliber.
+We would never be able to afford to stay in a two-bedroom hotel suite of this size or caliber.
 This home has a beautiful living space, well-appointed kitchen, lots of outdoor living space and a washer and dryer.
 Our family had plenty of space to spread out.
 Our hosts Kathy and Bob were so warm and welcoming.
 On the first evening, Kathy even made us dinner which was a wonderful surprise after flying all day.
 Throughout our stay brought us fresh vegetables from her garden.

-Most days though we spent exploring the uncrowded beaches of the island.
+Most days though we spent exploring the uncrowded beaches of the island of Eleuthera.
 Often we were the only ones there.
 Just the way we like it!

 - Cash is King – Not a lot of places accept credit cards.
 There are ATMs on the island, but the surcharge is $3 plus your foreign transaction fee.

 - Tippy’s – You likely aren’t coming to Eleuthera for the cuisine.
 But if you are looking for a great meal be sure to make a reservation at Tippy’s one night.

 - Island Farm– Located in Palmetto Point.
 Great place to find organic produce, freshly baked bread, cheese, salsa, and jams.